neebs12/terraform-practise/project-3/Notes.md

 ## Description of project

 - with IP address of the public ec2 instance, we can can make a request/response to it with a :3000
-- when connecting to public ec2 instance, it can communicate with the private ec2 instance via the private ip address, as it is with the same vpc.
+- when connecting to public ec2 instance, it can communicate with the private ec2 instance via the private ip address, as it is _within the same vpc_.